wixplosives/stylable.io/docs/getting-started/webpack-integration.md

 ## Configuration

-In the `webpack.config` add the `StylableWebpaclPlugin` to setup stylable:
+In the `webpack.config` add the `StylableWebpackPlugin` to setup stylable:

 ```js
 const { StylableWebpackPlugin } = require('@stylable/webpack-plugin');